Greeting from President

-- The right to vote should be guaranteed for each citizen.
+The right to vote is guaranteed for each citizen.

-We should provide maximum opportunities for each citizen to vote through accommodations for disabled persons, expansion of voting places and hours, e.g., early voting, county-wide precincts.
+We should provide maximum opportunities for each citizen to vote through accommodations for disabled persons and expansion of voting places and hours, e.g., early voting, county-wide precincts.

 Registering to vote and obtaining voter identification should be free and easily understood procedures.

-- Those truly unable to work should be provided assistance to ensure them a physically secure, healthy life.
+Those who are truly unable to work will be provided assistance to ensure them a physically secure, healthy life.

 Each person is entitled to a free education which will enable them to contribute fully as a citizen.

-The quality of the education provided in South Carolina should be competitive, not simply adequate.
+The quality of an education provided in South Carolina should be competitive, not simply adequate.

-Schools achievement should be evaluated against regularly-updated standards to ensure that South Carolina businesses and other institutions are internationally competitive.
+Schools achievement should be evaluated against regularly-updated standards which ensure that South Carolina businesses and other institutions are internationally competitive.